Aktreboja/freeplay/README.md

 <span id="about-the-project"></span>
 ## About The Project

-This project focuses on using a Vue.js frontent with a Express backend with GraphQL queries to fetch data from FreeToGame API
+This project focuses on using a Vue.js frontend with a Express backend with GraphQL queries to fetch data from FreeToGame API

 Current features include: